typescript-cheatsheets/react/README.md

  */
 ```

-Note that for React < 18, the function signiture of `useCallback` is as follow, in which the args are typed as `any[]` as default.
+Note that for React < 18, the function signature of `useCallback` typed arguments as any[]` by default:

 ```ts
 function useCallback<T extends (...args: any[]) => any>(